 The Valuation Formula

 The average profit considering all of the revenues minus operational costs.
-Do not factor in growth costs that are one-time (e.g., content marketing, email copywriting).
+Do not factor in growth costs that are one-time (e.g., a website redesign.

 What about inventory?
 Existing inventory is not factored into the valuation.
-Inventory is valued separately and the buyer will need to pay for that.
-Note that usually existing inventory is valued at the actual wholesale costs the seller paid.
+Inventory is valued separately and the buyer will need to pay for that at the time of close of the transaction.
+Note that usually existing inventory is valued at the actual landed cost the seller paid.

 1. Revenue & Profits

-The right business can be attractive as an asset to acquire either way but it’s important to keep these two numbers separate for a fully accurate view of the business being acquired.
+The right business can be attractive as an asset to acquire either way but it’s important to understand the revenue, profit, and margins involved when running an Amazon FBA business.

 2. Business Age